These notes will help you get the most out of your experience of I’m a Scientist.

 In the screenshot below you can see a number preceding the students username, this shows you how many times a scientist has clicked ‘reply’ to one of their questions.

 Managing Chat bookings

-Check your Dashboard regularly to see upcoming live Chats that teachers have booked for their classes.
+Check your dashboard regularly to see upcoming live Chat bookings that teachers have made.

-‘✔ Accept’ a booking to let students and teachers know that you can attend.
+‘✔ Accept’ a booking to let students and teachers know that you’re attending.